uwspstar/FullStack/node js/readme.md

 # Node JS

 ### basic
+- REPL (Read, Eval, Print, and Loop) in the context of Node.js.
 - What is an Event loop in Node.js and how does it work?
 ```
 An event loop in Node.js handles all the asynchronous callbacks in an application.